azist/azos/src/Azos.Sky/Apps/Hosting/readme.md

 ﻿# Hosting

-This namespace provides various library services to facilitate process hosting:
+This namespace provides various services to facilitate process hosting:

 * [BootArgs](BootArgs.cs) - helper class that parses boot arguments
 * [GovernorDaemon](GovernorDaemon.cs) - manages the lifecycle of governed (managed) applications
 * [ApplicationHostProgramBody](ApplicationHostProgramBody.cs) - static class providing `main()` logical process entry points

 The `ApplicationHostProgramBody` class provides an entry point which is called by an exe `Main(string[] args)` method.
-The dtermination of which entry point to call is made using `BootArgs` class which pre-processes the supplied command line arguments.
+The determination of which entry point to call is made using `BootArgs` class - it pre-processes the supplied command line arguments.
 Depending on the `IsGoverned` and `IsDaemon` flags and target runtime architecture the program starts as Windows service (.Net Fx on Windows), or console app.